-Lot/Batch shows the group in which materials are made and the serial number indicates the specific item.
+Lot/Batch shows the group where materials are made, and the serial number indicates the specific item.

 In this way, it helps to compare the incoming receipt and dispatch receipt with the item.
 Hence it improves the tracing ability.

-Simplifies the process by automation: WMS provides basic elements like sensors, bar codes to record, capture and communicate activity.
+Simplifies the process by automation: WMS provides essential elements like sensors, bar codes to record, capture and communicate activity.

-With WMS we can easily plan the incoming items and outgoing products.
-It improves the supply chain process and customer service.
+With WMS, we can easily plan the incoming items and outgoing products.
+As a result, it improves the supply chain process and customer service.

-Increases productivity: This system helps to move the products with speed in the warehouse and allows the worker to do more work with less time by providing them what they want at right time.
+Increases productivity: This system helps move the products quickly in the warehouse and allows the worker to do more work with less time by providing them what they want at the right time.